Shopify API versioning

 Apps using deprecated resourcesAnchor link to section titled "Apps using deprecated resources"

-If your app continues to use unsupported API resources, merchants will be blocked from installing the app for a minimum of 7 days.
+If your app continues to use unsupported API resources, users will be blocked from installing the app for a minimum of 7 days.

-In the Shopify admin, merchants will see warning messages indicating that the app is unsupported.
-These warnings are shown to merchants only if the app makes calls to unsupported resources after the upgrade deadline.
+In the Shopify admin, users will see warning messages indicating that the app is unsupported.
+These warnings are shown to users only if the app makes calls to unsupported resources after the upgrade deadline.
 Warnings are removed 7 days after the last use of unsupported resources is detected.
-Warnings can't be manually removed by you or by the merchant.
+Warnings can't be manually removed by you or by the user.

 GraphQL API deprecation practicesAnchor link to section titled "GraphQL API deprecation practices"